Public Administration (M.P.A.)

 1

 A range of MPA ADVANCED Core courses are offered each term and vary each year.
 ADVANCED Core courses can also be taken as ELECTIVE courses.
-Students may also propose additional ELECTIVE courses if they make sense in terms of the student’s interests and academic plan.
+Students may also propose relevant ELECTIVE courses if they make sense in terms of the student’s interests and academic plan.
 Discussion with your MPA Graduate Academic Advisor should inform this choice.

 2